 - A thorough analysis of ontology languages and tools has been presented in Section 5 - Selection of OWL 2.0 as ontology language and Protégé as the implementation tool after the evaluation of previous mentioned analysis - Selection was done after an analysis and based on project's needs, use cases and requirements the domain that the ontology should describe - Import well-known and widely used ontologies of domains of manufacturing and e-commerce.
-This ensures quality and enriches ontology with the demanded classes, properties and structures for these domains' description - A thorough analysis of ontology building methodologies and the building of Collaborative Manufacturing Services Ontology following NeOn methodology (Sections 5 and 6) - Evaluation of the developed ontology using the open source tool, OntOlogy Pitfall Scanner (OOPS, 2017) to check for crucial errors.
+This ensures quality and enriches ontology with the demanded classes, properties and structures for these domains' description - A thorough analysis of ontology building methodologies and the building of Collaborative Manufacturing Services Ontology following NeOn methodology (Sections 5 and 6) - Evaluation of the developed ontology using the open source tool, OntOlogy Pitfall Scanner 10 (OOPS) to check for crucial errors.
 This tool analyses the RDF code and offers warnings for a large variety of possible pitfalls.
-The produced warnings were manually inspected in order to determine which of them correspond to actual bugs that require fix, and which are just false alarms (i.e. false positives) After a first evaluation we focused on the crucial pitfalls that could affect the ontology's consistency, reasoning, and applicability: - Some multiple definitions of domains or ranges in properties - Some wrong definitions of inverse relationships
+The produced warnings were manually inspected in order to determine which of them correspond to actual bugs that require fix, and which are just false alarms (i.e. false positives) After a first evaluation we focused on the critical pitfalls that could affect the ontology's consistency, reasoning, and applicability.

-These pitfalls were handled.
 Also possible important pitfalls about missing domain or range in properties, untyped properties and classes are handled too.
-On the other hand a good number of the produced alerts were false positives, and thus they did not require any corrective action.
-They were related in possible wrong equivalent classes.
+On the other hand, a good number of the produced alerts were false positives, and thus they did not require any corrective action.
+They most important of them were related in possible wrong equivalent classes.
 They are not considered as real threats as the tool tried to check the equality of some classes of the new ontology with the original classes of imported ontologies as it found them online using their URIs.
 However these classes had been re-engineered in the current ontology and the comparison with the original ones has no meaning as they were never used.